-- i. qualified for the Degree of Bachelor of Education; or - ii. qualified for any appropriate degree in New Zealand and either successfully completed a recognised teacher training course of not less than one year at a New Zealand College of Education or university; - a. or acquired experience as a teacher in a recognised educational institution or setting. - b. or acquired experience as a counsellor in a recognised counselling setting; - or been deemed suitable for training as a counsellor and for admission to EDUC 662 and 658; - d. or acquired appropriate experience as an educator in a work-place or community setting; or - been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Education; and - (b) been approved as a candidate for the degree by the Dean of Education.
+- i. qualified for any appropriate degree in New Zealand with two 300-level courses (at least 0.45EFTS, 56 points) in Education; or - ii. qualified for a Bachelor of Education with Honours or Postgraduate Diploma in Education or equivalent; or - iii. qualified for any appropriate degree in New Zealand and either; - a. successfully completed a recognised teacher training course of not less than one year at a New Zealand college of education or university; or - acquired experience as a teacher in a recognised educational institution or setting; or - c. acquired experience as a counsellor in a recognised counselling setting; or - d. acquired appropriate experience as an educator in a work-place or community setting; or - been deemed suitable for training as a counsellor and for admission to EDEM 671 and EDEM 672; or - f. been deemed suitable for admission to EDEM 661, EDEM 662, EDEM 663 and EDEM 664; or - g. completed the Postgraduate Certificate in Education; or - iv. been admitted under the Regulations for admission ad eundem statum as entitled to enrol for the Degree of Master of Education; and - (b) been approved as a candidate for the Degree by the Dean of Education.